dataset-ninja/polypgen/ABSTRACT.md

 | John Radcliffe Hospital, Oxford, UK         | GIF-H260Z, EVIS Lucera CV260   | REC Ref: 16/YH/0247       | Universal consent        |
 | University of Alexandria, Alexandria, Egypt | Olympus Exera 160AL, 180AL     | NA                        | Written informed consent |

-<i> Table 2.
-Data collection information for each centre: Data acquisition system and patient consenting information. </i>
+<span style="font-size: smaller; font-style: italic;">Table 2.
+Data collection information for each centre: Data acquisition system and patient consenting information.</span>

 A consortium of six different medical data centres (hospitals) was built where each data centre provided videos and image frames from at least 50 unique patients.
 The videos and image samples were collected and sent by the senior gastroenterologists involved in this project.
 The collected dataset consisted of both polyp and normal mucosa colonoscopy acquisitions.
 To incorporate the nature of polyp occurrences and maintain heterogeneity in the data distribution, the following protocol was adhered to for establishing the dataset: